 About Our School

 Rising Moon Tai Chi School is a Mornington based business whose specialist Tai Chi, Qigong and Shibashi classes are suitable for beginners through to advanced practitioners.
 Chief instructor, Jenny Harrison is qualified and experienced in personal training, group exercise and Tai Chi, offering a range of proven methods to reduce stress, develop coordination, aerobic capacity, balance and improve cognitive function.
-Rising Moon Tai Chi School offers accredited courses in Teach Tai Chi Levels 1, offered to fitness professionals and tai chi practitioners.
+Rising Moon Tai Chi School offers accredited courses in Foundations in Teaching, offered to fitness professionals and tai chi practitioners.
 Courses run throughout the year.
 For more information, click here.

 Our Aims and Philosophy

-To fill the need within the community for a sound, holistic approach to health and well being through the practice of Tai Chi, Qigong and Shibashi.
+To fill the need within the community for a sound, holistic approach to health and well being through the practice of Tai Chi and Qigong.

 RMTC will